-Ireland Hall, located on north campus, was built in 1912 and houses 290 men on five levels.
+Ireland Hall, located on north campus, was built in 1912 and houses more than 300 men on five levels.
 Ireland Hall is mostly double rooms with few single rooms and some 2-room triples.
 Each floor has a north and south wing, with a common bathroom in each wing.
 All furniture is movable and many have sinks.

 What's so special about Ireland?